ArthurClemens/JavaScript-Undo-Manager/README.md

         }
     });

-Note that you (or the user) still need to do the initial creation yourself.
-Undo Manager only bother with destruction and recreation.
+Note that you are responsible for the initial creation; Undo Manager only bothers with destruction and recreation.

-When undo is called, the top-most item is retrieved from the stack, and its undo callback function is called.
+When undo is called, the top-most item is retrieved from the stack, and its undo  function is called.

     undoManager.undo();